The Gross-Zagier-Zhang formula over function fields

-\end{thm} To prove Theorem \ref{GZdis}, we use the arithmetic relative trace identity which we state here.
-Let $|X|_s$ be the set of places of $F$ split in $E$, $\Xi_\infty:=F_\infty^\times\bigcap U_\infty$.
-Our arithmetic relative trace identity (see Theorem \ref{jacrtf'}) is the identity for good matching functions $f$ and $f'$.
-Here $\overline {f_v}\in C_c^\infty(B(v)_v^\times)$ for $v\in S-|X|_s-\{\infty\} $, $\overline {f_\infty}\in C_c^\infty(D_\infty^\times/\Xi_\infty)$, and for $v\in S-|X|_s $, $\CO_{\Xi_\infty}(f^v\overline {f_v})$ is defined for $B(v)^\times(\BA_F)/\Xi_\infty$ in a similar way of defining $\CO (0,f')$ (see Definition \ref{COXi}).
-Note that a desired arithmetic relative trace identity in the setting of \cite{Zha12} will not have the second term on the right hand side (see \cite[Conjecture 8.8]{RSZ17}).
-We can not get rid off this term because we do not have the smooth matching for $\overline {f_v}$.
-An easy but essential observation is that under the condition $\Ram=\Sigma(\pi,\Omega),$ the $\pi$-component of second term on the right hand side is 0.
-As in the proof of Theorem \ref{The Waldspurger formula over function fieldsintro}, we take explicit pairs of purely matching functions $f$ and $f'$ such that $ \alpha_{\pi_v}^\sharp (f_v)\neq 0$ and the local relative trace formula identity holds for $f$ and $f'$.
-We prove the arithmetic relative trace identity \eqref{bbb} for such functions with extra conditions which we will mention below (see also Assumption \ref{fvan}).
-Then Theorem \ref{GZdis} follows from \eqref{bbb} and the observation.
+Let $|X|_s$ be the set of places of $F$ split in $E$, $\Xi_\infty:=F_\infty^\times\cap U_\infty$ and $S$ a finite set of ``bad places".
+We have an arithmetic relative trace identity (see Theorem \ref{jacrtf'}): for good matching functions $f$ and $f'$.
+Here $B(v)$ is a quaternion algebra over $F$.
+An easy but essential observation is that under the condition $\Ram=\Sigma(\pi,\Omega),$ the $\pi$-component of second term on the right hand side is 0 by the theorem of Tunnell-Saito.
+Then Theorem \ref{GZdis} follows from \eqref{bbb} by taking explicit pairs of matching functions $f$ and $f'$, such that $ \alpha_{\pi_v}^\sharp (f_v)\neq 0$ and the spherical character identity holds for $f$ and $f'$.

-We sketch the proof of \eqref{bbb}.
-The main work is on computing $H(f)$ and compare certain local intersection numbers on Lubin-Tate or Drinfeld uniformization spaces with derivatives of local orbital integrals of $f'$.
-This is done in Section \ref{Local intersection multiplicity} and \ref {amafl}.

-We work on a model $\CN$ of a modular curve of small enough level over a certain field extension of $E$ by glueing certain moduli spaces of $\CB$-elliptic sheaves and performing desingularization.
-We use the theory of admissible pairing introduced in \cite{Zha01}, and choose the relative dualizing sheaf (with cusps) as the polarization.
+Now we sketch the proof of \eqref{bbb}.
+To compute $H(f)$, we apply the theory of admissible pairing \cite{Zha01} to an integral model $\CN$ of a modular curve over a certain field extension of $E$.